PEOPLE

 Research Expertise

-Research Interests: T cell signal transduction and the regulation of T cell differentiation
+Research Interests: T cell signaling and the regulation of T cell differentiation

 T cells integrate multiple signals from their environment, and the culmination of these signals direct how CD4 and CD8 T cells differentiate.
 My lab uses a variety of in vivo model systems to understand how distinct pathways and proteins regulate T cell fates.
 Some active areas of investigation include the following: